 • Bloody Sunday

-In Free Derry Corner a slogan that says “You Are Now Entering Free Derry” was painted in 1969 not long after the Battle of the Bogside.
+In Free Derry Corner, a slogan that says “You Are Now Entering Free Derry” was painted in 1969 not long after the Battle of the Bogside.
 Although not particularly considered a mural as it contains only words and no images, the Free Derry Corner has been used as a model for other murals in Northern Ireland, including the “You Are Now Entering Loyalist Sandy Row” mural in Belfast, which is considered as a form of response to the republican message at Free Derry Corner.

 Peace Wall Belfast Messages:

 We took a trip to the Peace Walls in Belfast and found hundreds of beautiful messages that people had left.
 The messages are about change, coming together and looking to the future.
-We thought we would share some of our favorite ones as every couple of months the walls get painted again.
+We thought we would share some of our favourite ones as every couple of months the walls get painted again.
 Meaning we lose all these wonderful messages, so we were sure to take some photos and remember them forever.
 Check the photos out below:

 Amazing Murals and History in Belfast: